The light pumpkin velouté prepared with water without cream and without potatoes is delicate and light.

 Enjoy your meal!

-Alternatively, you can bake the pumpkin.
+Alternatively, you can roast the pumpkin in the oven.

-Line a baking tray with parchment paper.
+Line a baking sheet with parchment paper.

-Arrange the pumpkin slices in a single layer, without overlapping.Preheat the oven.
+Arrange the pumpkin slices in a single layer without overlapping.Preheat the oven.

-– the cooked pulp;
+– the cooked flesh;

 – a pinch of salt;